Brandon Lowe Player Props: Rays vs. Red Sox

 Brandon Lowe At The Plate

-- Lowe has driven in a run in four games this year (44.4%), including two games with multiple runs batted in.
+- In four games this year (40.0%), Lowe has picked up an RBI, including two games with multiple runs batted in.

-- In six games this year (66.7%), he has scored, including multiple runs twice.
+- In six games this season (60.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.